vrtql/websockets/README.md

 The requirement of `libuv` is what makes the server component optional.
 While `libuv` runs on every major operating system, it is not expected to be a requirement of this library, as its original intent was to provide client-side connections only.
-Thus if you want use the server-side API, you simple add a configuration switch at build time to include the code
+Thus if you want use the server-side API, you simply add a configuration switch at build time to include the code

 ## Webockets Overview